Golden Circle Driving: Times and Distances

 How long does it take to drive the Golden Circle?

-About 3.5–4 hours without stops, or 6–8 hours with sightseeing.
+Around 3.5–4 hours without stops, or roughly 6–8 hours including sightseeing and meals.

 Is the Golden Circle easy to drive?